 Hannover & Celle

 A free day to relax and explore Hannover at your own pace.
 Hannover has had a long and special relationship with Britain since 1714 when Elector Georg Ludwig became King George I of England.
 Hannover is not the typical European city.
-It was unfortunately hit hard during World War II, leaving it with only a few historical landmarks.
+It was unfortunately hit hard during World War 2, leaving it with only a few historical landmarks.
 Even the Altstadt or Old City is relatively new.
-Head to the Kröpcke a large pedestrian area in the heart of Hannover.
-It is the city’s major shopping spot and home to the Opera house.
+Head to the Kröpcke, a large pedestrian area in the heart of Hannover.
+It is the city’s major shopping spot and home to the opera house.
 You will also find many places to eat here.
 This afternoon, why not join us for an optional visit to the nearby picturesque town of Celle?
 Situated in a glacial valley, Celle is a town with a distinctive flair.
-It is located approximately 25 km south of the town of Bergen, the location of the largest concentration camp on German soil during World War II.
+It is located approximately 25 km south of the town of Bergen, the location of the largest concentration camp on German soil during World War 2.
 It was here that Anne Frank was interned and later died.
-Celle was founded over 700 years ago, and managed to emerge from World War II virtually unscathed with its historical centre intact.
+Celle was founded over 700 years ago, and managed to emerge from World War 2 virtually unscathed with its historical centre intact.
 There are over 400 half-timbered buildings in the Old Town alone, which has made it a popular tourist destination.
 There will be free time to explore this picturesque town.
-Be sure to see the three oldest buildings, the Ducal Palace, Town Church and the Old Town Hall.
+Be sure to see the three oldest buildings: the Ducal Palace, Town Church and the Old Town Hall.
 Another architectural delight is the New Town Hall, which is an impressive red brick building dating from the 19th century and one of the largest buildings of its kind in Germany.
-(Entrances to places of interest are not included).
+Please note: entrances to places of interest are at extra cost.

 Included meals:Breakfast, Dinner